ErikKalkoken/evebuddy/README.md

 ## Description

 EVE Buddy is a multi-platform companion app for [Eve Online](https://www.eveonline.com/) players.
-It has four key features:
+It provides the following key features:

-- Show consolidated information for all your characters, e.g. asset search over all characters or a combined view of industry jobs for all characters and corporations
-- Notify you about important game events (e.g. structure attacked) or updates (e.g. training queue is empty)
-- Allow you to monitor your characters and corporations, e.g. inspect the current training queue of a character
+- **Character monitor**: Check current information about each of your characters, e.g. inspect the training queue of a character or browse it's assets.
+- **Corporation monitor**: Check current information about each of your corporations: e.g. check corporation wallets or see all current members.
+- **Overviews**: Keep track of and get unique insights about all your characters and corporations with consolidated views, e.g. find assets across of your characters or see which character has manufacturing slots available.
+- **Notifications**: Get notified on your desktop or mobile about new EVE communications and other important updates, e.g. a structure was attacked or a training queue became empty.
+- **New Eden search**: Search live on the game server, similar to in-game search bar, e.g. search for characters, corporations solar systems.
+- **Information windows**: Show additional information for most objects on screen, similar to in-game information windows, e.g. sender of a mail:
-- Provides a full Eve mail client for each of your characters
+- **Mail client**: Send and receive EVE mails for all your characters
+- **Run in Background**: The app can run in the background and continue to notify you while you are doing something else (e.g. play Eve Online)
+- **Theming**: Configurable color theme

 EVE Buddy is available for Windows, Linux, macOS and Android.